sunny9577/proxy-scraper/README.md

 	- python3 socks5_test.py

 ## Disclaimer
 This repository is intended solely for educational purposes.
 I neither endorse nor encourage any illegal activities or behavior.
+If you are the owner of a proxy included in any of the lists and wish to have it removed, please contact us by creating an issue.

 ## License